 - Long-term SEO relies on user-friendliness.
 Google’s end goal is a good user experience; our objective is to make the search engines happy upon that premise, which means we have to provide a good user experience.
 If the site’s not designed to be easily found or understood by both front door users and the search engine users, you may either achieve few visitors or a high bounce rate coupled with poor goal conversions.

 - Considering Redirects / URL Structure.
-All too often a redesigned website changes every page address (url), allbeit that sometimes the home page will remain the same when the domain is the same.
-Before Google crawls the new site, sometimes this takes weeks, then the old urls become broken links – frustrating users and damaging your brand.
-When Google does eventually crawl and index all the new pages, any backlinks (read external site link) to the old urls fail to pass on any Google PageRank (read reputation and crediblility), and the site may loose hard-won keyword rankings – not to mention frustrated users clicking on broken links to the website).
+All too often a redesigned website changes every page address (url), albeit that sometimes the home page will remain the same when the domain is the same.
+Before Google crawls the new site, sometimes this takes weeks, then the old URLs become broken links – frustrating users and damaging your brand.
+When Google does eventually crawl and index all the new pages, any backlinks (read external site link) to the old URLs fail to pass on any Google PageRank (read reputation and credibility), and the site may lose hard-won keyword rankings – not to mention frustrated users clicking on broken links to the website).
 All this could have been avoided with the pre-launch involvement of an SEO analyst.

 You can get your SEO involved during the process, or after – it’s your choice.
 But I can definitely tell you from experience, getting your SEO involved after the site’s already been launched may cost you time and money.
-Considering SEO during redevelopment on the other hand, can make a difference to how search engine friendly your site ends up and how soon it will rank for a longer list of keyword phrases.
+Considering SEO during a redevelopment, on the other hand, can make a difference in how search engine friendly your site ends up and how soon it will rank for a long list of keyword phrases.

 Share this Article